vefunder/protocol-research-review/articles/Phuture - USV/Asset Risk Assessment - USV.md

   * OpenZeppelin [Governance Contracts](https://blog.openzeppelin.com/notional-v2-audit-governance-contracts/)
   * ABDK [Audit 1](https://github.com/notional-finance/contracts-v2/blob/master/audits/ABDK%20-%20Notional%20V2%2C%20Sept%201%202021.pdf), [Audit 2](https://github.com/notional-finance/contracts-v2/blob/master/audits/ABDK%20-%20Notional%20V2%20Fixes%2C%20Nov%201%202021.pdf)

-Notional is a fixed-rate, fixed-term crypto asset lending and borrowing platform.
+Notional is a fixed-rate, fixed-term crypto asset lending and borrowing platform that enables the tokenization of future payments in various currencies, such as ETH or USDC.
+It is able to offer fixed-rate thanks to its complex AMM that divides liquidity into fixed-term pools called tenors.
 This is made possible by fCash.
 The fCash mechanism allows Notional users to commit to transfers of value at specific points in the future.
-Notional Finance enables the tokenization of these future payments in various currencies, such as ETH or USDC.

 ### fCash